Register to get access to free programming courses with interactive exercises

 In addition to the simple data types such as numbers, boolean values, and others learned in previous lessons, SASS provides two more data types:

-These data types are called complex because they have their own internal structure that we can work with.
-These types can't help much on their own, but when combined with other tools, they create really handy constructs that you can use.
+These data types are complex because they have an internal structure that we can work with.
+These types can't help much on their own, but when combined with other tools, they create handy constructs that you can use.

 List

-Lists are the "simplest" of the complex structures.
-In fact, you have already encountered them but didn't know it.
+Lists are the simplest of the complex structures.
+You have already encountered them but didn't know it.
 Almost any string in SASS is a list.
 Let's look at the example below:

 $main-font: "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif;

-The value inside the $main-font variable is nothing but a list.
+The value inside the $main-font variable is a list.
 And it's easy to make sure of that!
-There are special functions in the SASS preprocessor which allow us to work with lists.
+There are special functions allowing to work with lists in the SASS preprocessor.
 One of those functions is nth().
-With it we can find out the value of a list by its index.
+With it, we can find out the value of a list by its index.

-** Important:** lists in SASS are numbered from one.
-This is different from usual indexes and may cause some inconvenience to those who are familiar with other programming languages
+Important: We number lists from one in SASS.
+It is different from indexes and may cause some inconvenience to those who are familiar with other programming languages.

-Let's try to create a class font-roboto that sets the Roboto font for the item we want.
-To do this, use the function nth() to take the second element of the list.
+Let's create a class font-roboto that sets the Roboto font for the item.
+To do this, use the function nth() to take the second element of the list:

 $main-font: "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif;